pragma-turner/tavernsandtales/_posts/2024-02-27-season-2-session-7.md

 ### The Kymarian Mage

 Glub-glub the goblin leads the party to an alley that contains the secret entrance to his goblin warren.
-In the alley, they find a Kymarian dragonborn shouting at the walls, searching for the entrance.
-He has with him several **Reborn**, who appear to be manacled and under the influence of a spell. **Dresden** approaches the dragonborn, who introduces himself as **Zarthos** and immediately insults **Dresden** for his kobold appearance.
+In the alley, they find a Kymarian dragonborn shouting at the walls and searching for the entrance.
+He has with him several **Reborn** who appear to be manacled and under the influence of a spell.
+**Dresden** approaches the dragonborn, who introduces himself as **Zarthos** and immediately insults **Dresden** for his kobold appearance.
 The conversation quickly devolves into combat.

 The party manages to scrape by.
 More mesmerized Reborn appear, and it becomes apparent that they are being controlled by a circlet that **Zarthos** is wearing.
 They almost manage to convince a young Kymarian to lay down his weapons, but he gets blasted by **Zarthos'** breath-weapon before he can do so.